seahrh/pocojo/README.md

 ### Validation

-* SGD is the best performer
+* SGD is the best performer, with R2 score of 0.37
 * Evaluation uses R2 (scores below)
 * 3-fold validation (save time and train on two-third majority)